 For a first experience, a recreational dose is a great place to start.
 Some may want to start with a high dose, and go for a "spiritual dose" or a "heroic dose", but this guide is geared toward a recreational experience.
 Our only advice is to understand that there is a fun/recreational experience on one side of the LSD line, and a very different type of experience on the other side of the LSD line, and it's important to know which side of that line you want to be on.

 A good recreational dose is 75ug to 125ug.
-For those with anxiety about LSD, we would aim for 75 ug to 125ug.
+For those with anxiety about LSD, one might aim for 75ug to 125ug.
 With those with no anxiety, a positive mental place and desiring a more intense experience, 125ug to 150ug may be better.

 Note: Weight appears to play less of a role in dosing than is true with many other drugs.
 The doses above are based on a 150 lb person.
 From personal observations, a 50 lb increase or decrease in weight equates to no more than a 10% change in dose.